projekter/StandardPacked.jl/docs/src/index.md

 # Introduction

-`PackedMatrices` is a Julia package that wraps functions for storing symmetric matrices in their packed form, i.e., column-wise stacked upper or lower triangles.
+`StandardPacked` is a Julia package that wraps functions for storing symmetric matrices in their packed form, i.e., column-wise stacked upper or lower triangles.
 It also provides bindings for the corresponding LAPACK functions, which allow things such as eigendecompositions.
 Note that typically, the packed form requires a bit longer calculation times and is slightly more imprecise than the dense form; however, it requires less storage.